Diamko94/rentals1/Entities.md

     payment_receipt: string?
 ```

-## LineItem
+## Line-item

-Represents a single rented unit within a rental.
+Represents a single rented Unit within an Order.
 Each Line-item has its own lifecycle and financial attributes,
 enabling partial returns and independent processing.